inteli5/proofreading_chatgpt/README.md

 }
 ```

-To add new user and create a hashed password , run `generate_hashed_pwd.py`.
+To add new user and create a hashed password , run `python generate_hashed_pwd.py`.
 Once the new user and plain password is input, the code will update the `data.db` file and delete the default user.

 ### Screenshot